Kinshuk Mahajan

 Mahajan made his acting debut with the film Delhii Heights and his TV debut with Dhoom Machaao Dhoom, portraying Adiraj Sherawat, both in 2007.
 He then portrayed Viren Sood in Chand Chupa Badal Mein.
-Mahajan's other notable work include portraying Rudra in Naagin 2 and Ishaan Khanna in Silsila Badalte Rishton Ka.
+His other notable work include portraying Rudra in Naagin 2, Ishaan Khanna in Silsila Badalte Rishton Ka and Manoj Kohli in Megha Barsenge.

 Early life and education

-Mahajan was born on 17 April 1986 in New Delhi.
-He completed his schooling from Delhi Public School, Greater Noida.
+Kinshuk Mahajan was born on 17 April 1986 in New Delhi.
+He completed his schooling from Delhi Public School, Noida.
 Mahajan then completed his graduation from the Asian Academy of Film and Television, Noida.

 Personal life

 Mahajan got engaged to his longtime girlfriend Divya Gupta in 2010.
 He married Gupta on 12 November 2011, in Delhi.
-On 7 October 2017, they were blessed with twins, named Ssahir and Saishaa.
+On 7 October 2017, they had twins, named Ssahir and Saishaa.

 Career

 Debut and breakthrough (2007-2013)

 Mahajan made his acting debut in 2007 with the Hindi film, Delhii Heights.
 The same year, he made his TV debut with Dhoom Machaao Dhoom, portraying Adiraj Sherawat from 2007 to 2008.
 It was his first major appearance.

 In 2007, he also portrayed Devendra opposite Chahat Khanna in Kaajjal.
 He then portrayed Kamal Thakral in Bhabhi.

 From 2008 to 2010, he portrayed Ranveer Rajvansh in Sapna Babul Ka...
 Bidaai, opposite Parul Chauhan.
 It proved as a major turning point in his career.
 Mahajan won Gold Award for Debut in a Lead Role (Male) for his performance.

 From 2010 to 2011, Mahanjan portrayed Viren Sood opposite Neha Sargam in Chand Chupa Badal Mein.
 The show was introduced by Javed Akhtar.

 From 2011 to 2012, he portrayed Pintu Singh in Afsar Bitiya, opposite Mitali Nag.
 In 2011, he participated as a Contestant on the travel show, Jee Le Ye Pal.